Emirlol/Hittable/README.md

 # Configuring
 Modmenu is pretty much necessary for this.
-The color is saved as a single integer under `.minecraft/config/Hittable-GlowColor.txt` in an ARGB format, so editing that by yourself won't be very easy unless you know how to construct such an integer.
+The color is saved as a single integer under `.minecraft/config/hittable.json5` in RGB format, so editing that by yourself won't be very easy unless you know how to construct such an integer.
+The mod can also be enabled/disabled from the same config.

-You can access the config screen with modmenu, there's a single text field that accepts colors in RGB or RGBA in hexadecimal or decimal format (with each channel separated by a ',').

-Examples: `#0388fc`; `03FC39AA`; `248, 3, 252`; `255,196,0,125`

-Notes:
-* Alpha (transparency) is assumed to be 255 (opaque) if left empty
-* Spaces are optional in decimal format
-* \# is optional in hexadecimal format
+With modmenu you can use the color picker or enter the color in hexadecimal format (which is basically what every color picker will give you).

 # Building from source
 Simply run the `assemble` task in gradle.